 U.S. Rep. Wesley Bell's first in-person town hall on Tuesday night got off to a rocky start as the first-term Democrat was met with contentious criticism from protesters about his support for Israel.

-Bell and his staff struggled to get through a dozen questions over the course of 90 minutes in front of roughly 300 people as protesters routinely interrupted and challenged the congressman’s positions.
+Bell and his staff struggled to get through a dozen questions over the course of 90 minutes in front of roughly 300 people as protesters interrupted and challenged the congressman’s positions.

 “There's a lot of folks who don't want to have the conversation,” Bell told the crowd amid shouting.
 “They just want to spew what they think is important, but they don't want to have an actual debate because these are tough issues.
 So, now we're going to have the conversation — whether you like it or not.”

-The condemnation from some in the crowd at The Post Building in downtown St. Louis largely drowned out support for Bell.
+The condemnation from some in the crowd at the Post Building in downtown St. Louis largely drowned out support for Bell.

-Attendee Saul Glist said he was unimpressed with the congressman’s response to some questions and the crowd’s criticism.
+Attendee Saul Glist said he was unimpressed with the congressman’s response to some questions and to the crowd’s criticism.

 “While he claims to represent us, while he claims to be fighting antisemitism, while he claims to speak for the Jewish community, the Jewish community here is angry,” Glist said.
 “The Jewish community here is firm in its stance against genocide, and I think this was the first time that, you know, that really got to be said clearly to him.”

-Despite the struggles, Bell’s staff said after the event they hope to continue with the town hall format in the future.
+Despite the struggles, Bell’s staff members said after the event they hope to continue with the town hall format in the future.

 “I think we'll try to do more of these,” Bell told the crowd in his closing remarks.
 “But we gotta be able to talk, y'all.”